INTRODUCTION TO ADVANCED INSTRUMENTATION

 Course Organiser – Dr Richard Wilson

 The Advanced Instrumentation Postgraduate Lecture course comprises a broad range of lecture/workshop modules, each of approx five hours, given by academic and research staff.
 These have been chosen to cover a selection of astronomy and instrumentation research undertaken in Durham.
-Initially in the Michaelmas term there will be practically orientated research-skill workshops, including (amongst others) statistics, programming, data reduction, and high-performance computing.
+In the Michaelmas term the lectures coincide with those of the Astronomy course and include practically orientated research-skill workshops on programming, data reduction, and high-performance computing.
+In the Epiphany term the Instrumentation course diverges from the Astronomy course to present a series of lectures on practical instrumentation topics.
 Problems and exercises are set within blocks of lectures and are part of the overall assessment for the first year of postgraduate studies.